Argentable/Timely-Fitness/README.md

 ###How does the code behind the app work?

-20+ hours of me suffering through tutorials and the ~~wastebin fire that is Android Studio~~ (sorry, Android Studio and IntelliJ IDEA developers) :trollface:
+20+ hours of me suffering through tutorials and the ~~mess that is Android Studio~~ (sorry, Android Studio and IntelliJ IDEA developers)

 Take that as a joke for the cringe work that I did.